docker/docker-py/README.md

 [![Build Status](https://travis-ci.org/docker/docker-py.svg?branch=master)](https://travis-ci.org/docker/docker-py)

 A Python library for the Docker Engine API.
 It lets you do anything the `docker` command does, but from within Python apps – run containers, manage containers, manage Swarms, etc.
+It supports Python 2 and Python 3 implemented by CPython and PyPy.

 ## Installation